Roger Avary: 2000s

 In 2002, Avary directed the film adaptation for The Rules of Attraction, based on Bret Easton Ellis' novel, which he also executive produced.
 The Rules of Attraction was the first studio film to be edited on Apple's Final Cut Pro editing system.
 Avary became a spokesperson for Final Cut Pro product, appearing in Apple print and web ads worldwide.
-In 2005, Avary, at the request of his friend, actor James Van Der Beek, played the part of a peyote-taking gonzo film director Franklin Brauner in the film Standing Still.
-The film Glitterati was finished in 2004 and stars Kip Pardue.
-It can never be released because of legal and ethical concerns.
+In 2005, Avary, at the request of his friend, actor James Van Der Beek, who starred in The Rules of Attraction, played the part of a peyote-taking gonzo film director Franklin Brauner in the film Standing Still.
+Avary went on to finish the film Glitterati in 2004 which stars Kip Pardue and was assembled using footage taken from the European segment of The Rules of Attraction in 2001.
+It has never been released because of legal and ethical concerns.

 In 2006, Avary wrote a screenplay adaptation to the Konami video game, Silent Hill (2006), with French director and friend, Christophe Gans, and Killing Zoe producer Samuel Hadida.
 Avary and Gans being long time gamers and fans of the Silent Hill series, collaborated on the film.
 Avary and novelist Neil Gaiman wrote the screenplay for the 2007 film Beowulf which was directed by Robert Zemeckis.

 2010s and 2020s

-In September 2017 Avary directed his own screenplay, Lucky Day, a semi-sequel of Killing Zoe.
-In 2018 he shot an adaptation of Jean Cocteau's play La voix humaine that remains unreleased.
+In September 2017, Avary directed his own screenplay, Lucky Day, a semi-sequel of Killing Zoe.
+Also in 2017, he shot an adaptation of Jean Cocteau's play La voix humaine that did not screen until it debuted on streaming in 2026.

 After Pulp Fiction, Avary had a falling-out with Tarantino that lasted nearly twenty-five years.
 The two rekindled their friendship after Tarantino heard Avary being interviewed on a 2019 episode of Bret Easton Ellis's podcast.
 In 2021, Quentin Tarantino announced that he and Avary would launch a podcast titled The Video Archives Podcast.
 The point of the podcast is to discuss films from the actual Video Archives collection that they would recommend to customers when they worked there.
 The set is surrounded by actual VHS copies of films from Video Archives that Tarantino bought after the store went out of business.
 They are joined by podcast announcer, Gala Avary, Roger Avary's daughter.
 The first episode premiered on July 19, 2022.
 The duo discussed John Carpenter's Dark Star (1974) and Ulli Lommel's Cocaine Cowboys (1979).

+In 2025, Avary created General Cinema Dynamics to develop artificial intelligence-produced films.
+By February 2026, Avery began active production on three AI-produced films: a Christmas movie set to debut in Winter 2026, a faith-based feature for Easter 2027, and a "big romantic war epic".